 • One of the most common assignments for flagmen is providing protection for roadway workers.
 Typically, maintenance-of-way employees are assigned these tasks, but train employees may also perform such duties.
 In most cases, the flagman communicates with trains and gives them permission to enter maintenance-of-way working limits.
 Because main track authority is typically granted to trains by a train dispatcher (not the flagman) in these circumstances, and the flagman usually does not line switches for trains, this activity does not rise to the level of covered service as either a train employee or a train dispatcher.

 LEVERMEN AND SWITCH-TENDERS

-Levermen and switch-tenders are generally subject to the train employee provisions of the HSL, because their common duty is to line switches to accommodate train movements.
+• Levermen and switch-tenders on passenger railroads are generally subject to the train employee provisions of 49 CFR 228, Subpart F, because their common duty is to line switches to accommodate train movements.

 BRIDGE TENDERS